CSCI 250 Intro to Computer Graphics Syllabus

 Course requirements:

 Students are expected to keep up with the assigned readings for class, in order to be able to participate in class discussions.
-To satisfactorily complete the course, students need to pass the tests and complete the programming projects.
+To satisfactorily complete the course, students need to pass the tests and complete the programming and homework projects.

 Evaluation procedures: